What is sickle cell disease?

 Doctors treat sickle cell disease with:

-Sickle cell crisis usually requires an emergency room (ER) visit and may require a hospital stay.
-In the ER and hospital, doctors may give you:
+Sickle cell crisis usually requires an emergency department visit and may require a hospital stay.
+In the emergency department and hospital, doctors may give you:

-Stem cell transplantation is a medical procedure that may cure sickle cell disease in some people, but it is very dangerous and so is used only in life-threatening situations.
+Stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more is a medical procedure that may cure sickle cell disease in some people, but it is very dangerous and so is used only in life-threatening situations.
 Stem cell or gene therapy may some day cure sickle cell disease safely.